 Due to Medical Reasons

 A juror must provide a physician's verification note on a prescription pad or letterhead signed by a doctor which details why you cannot serve, and the length or duration of the illness or problem.
-This verification can be sent to the Jury Office with your questionnaire or can be faxed by you or the doctor to 410-887-5721.
-It is important to remember that you do not always have to make a doctor's appointment in order to obtain this verification.
-Often this can be processed by calling your physician and having it faxed directly to the Jury Office at the above number.
+This verification can be sent to the Jury Office with your questionnaire.
+It is important to remember that you do not always have to make a doctor's appointment in order to obtain this verification, often this can be processed by calling your physician.

 Due to Age